 Jordan - Exercise a high degree of caution

-There is no nationwide advisory in effect for Jordan.
-However, you should exercise a high degree of caution due to the threat of terrorism, civil unrest and demonstrations.
+Exercise a high degree of caution in Jordan due to the threat of terrorism, civil unrest and demonstrations.

 Border with Syria - Avoid all travel

-Global Affairs Canada advises against all travel to all areas within 5 km of the border with Syria, with the exception of the tourist site of Umm Qais, due to incidents linked to the conflict in Syria.
+Avoid all travel to all areas within 5 km of the border with Syria, with the exception of the tourist site Umm Qais, due to incidents linked to the conflict in Syria.

 Safety and security